 As I was talking to Carla on the phone, I pulled up Google maps.
 Harry said to look WEST.
 Suddenly I noticed a little dead-end street just west of my home.
 I had no idea that this street existed in the ten years I’ve lived here.
 I had always thought that there was a gully and a wash located there.
 The little dead-end street emptied into another little street that I never drove or walked by but a few times in my years living here.

 The next day, I followed Harry’s directions exactly (Carla had said that the timing was important) and I went door to door in the area that Harry had indicated.
 Harry said to go at dinner time because everyone would be home for dinner.
-I talked to almost every person on that block and gave out flyers – each one with a color photo of Harry.
+Harry said to talk to everyone in that area.
+I talked to almost every person on both sides of that block and gave out flyers – each one with a color photo of Harry.
 The area was about an eighth of mile past the location of my kitty buffet and the three ladies.

 And I did bring a container of food to feed him just in case he bolted (as I had heard that some cats do if they have been missing for a long time) but it turned out that he really wanted to come home and he was really hungry.
 (He’s a big cat, seems like he’s always ready for a dinner.)
 He gobbled up all the food and then let me pick him up.

 I walked him home, holding him in my arms (because I know how much he hates to ride in cars) and I could tell by his expressions that he had no idea where he was.
 The quarter mile to my house was lined with big barking dogs behind fences on either side of the street.
 Harry looked frantically to the right and left as I walked, as if we were walking down a hall of hell-hounds and immediately I knew why he was not able to come home.
 Harry was never a roamer and always stuck to his yard.
 I knew that he didn’t know his way around the neighborhood.
 And of course, Harry has a healthy fear of big barking dogs!